doc-doc/NExT-GQA/README.md

 # Can I Trust Your Answer?
 Towards Visually Grounded Video Question Answering
 <details open>
 <summary> <b>Introduction</b> </summary>
 We study visually grounded VideoQA by forcing vision-language models (VLMs) to answer questions and simultaneously ground the relevant video moments as visual evidence.
 We constructed the NExT-GQA dataset by extending the QA annotations in NExT-QA with corresponding time-span annotations.
-With NExT-GQA, we examine a variety of VLMs and find that they excel at question-answering but their answers are hardly grounded on the relevant video content.
-As a pioneer remedy, we propose a Gaussian mask learning strategy and demonstrate its effectiveness across different backbones for both video grounding and QA.
+With NExT-GQA, we examine a variety of VLMs and find that they excel at QA but are weak in grounding the visual evidence.
+As a remedy, we further explore and suggest a Gaussian mask learning strategy and demonstrate its effectiveness across different backbones for both video grounding and QA.
 </details>

 <div align="center">